 The adsorbed oxygen molecules decompose, and the oxygen atoms diffuse onto the metal surface.

-The oxygen atoms react with the metal to form an oxide, and this reaction causes the oxide film to form and grow.
+The oxygen atoms react with the metal to form an oxide, which causes the oxide film to grow.

 The formed oxide film covers the metal surface, blocking any further supply of oxygen to the metal itself.

 While the formed oxide film contributes to metal protection and durability, if it becomes too thick, cracks and peeling can occur.
-Therefore, it is important to appropriately control and manage the surface treatment conditions of high-temperature oxidation to extend the lifespan of metal parts and structures.
+Therefore, it is essential to properly control and manage the high-temperature oxidation surface treatment to extend the lifespan of metal parts and structures.